A military servicewoman has decided to use a PODS container for her PCS move instead of going with military movers.

 How Do You Know Which Move Is Right for You?

 Some people like the ability to control how their items are packed and want to get a nice reimbursement after the move.
-So for them, a DITY/PPM move might be the wise choice.
-This kind of move might also work better for those service members with smaller households and less dependents, but military families of all sizes can certainly make it work, as well.
+So for them, a PPM/DITY move might be the wise choice, plus, they may get a moving company military discount for using certain services (like PODS military discount).
+This kind of move might also work better for those service members with smaller households and fewer dependents.

-On the other hand, if you want extra help moving your items and family and want the reassurance that your items will be transported by professionals, then military movers might be the way to go.
+On the other hand, if you want extra help moving your items and family — plus the reassurance that comes with knowing your items will be handled by professionals — then military movers might be the way to go.
 You’ll still need to ensure you're organized and on top of what’s being packed, but this is a more hands-off way to make a military move.

 Pros and Cons of Military Moving Services